johnmartinsson/bird-species-classification/README.md

 ```

 # Usage Instructions
-This section explains how to preprocess the birdCLEF2016 dataset, how to split the data set in to a training and validation set, how to train a model on the training data, and how to evaluate the model on the valuation data.
+This section explains how to preprocess the birdCLEF2016 dataset, how to split the data set in to a training and validation set, how to train a model on the training data, and how to evaluate the model on the validation data.

 ## Preprocess
 First we need to down-sample the sound recordings.